Cyclone Hamoon ravages Cox’s Bazar in Bangladesh

 - Started work in Bangladesh: 2018

-Nearly 1 million refugees in Cox’s Bazar are living in overcrowded shelters made of bamboo and tarpaulins, many erected on deforested hillsides subject to landslides.
-These filmsy structures will not be able to withstand the heavy rains of the coming monsoon season, which lasts from May to September.
+The nearly one million refugees in Cox’s Bazar are living in overcrowded shelters made of bamboo and tarpaulins, many erected on deforested hillsides prone to landslides.
+These flimsy structures are not able to withstand the heavy rains of the monsoon season, which lasts from May to September.

-While Bangladesh is well versed in response to natural disasters, the burden faced this year of nearly 1 million additional people will stretch authorities beyond their limits.
-A public health time bomb is set to explode, with diseases including diphtheria and cholera already widespread and malnutrition rates above emergency levels.
-Monsoon flooding will exacerbate these problems as latrines flood and water sources are contaminated.
-Dengue fever, hepatitis and diarrhea could sweep through the camps.
+While Bangladesh is well versed in responding to natural disasters, its capacity is strained by the added burden of hosting nearly one million additional people.
+With each heavy monsoon the Rohingya face the risk of outbreaks of diphtheria and cholera, as well as emergency levels of malnutrition.
+Monsoon flooding exacerbates these problems as latrines flood and water sources are contaminated: Dengue fever, hepatitis and diarrhea could sweep through the camps.

-Lifesaving humanitatian aid is urgently needed to assist the Rohingya.
-Current aid organizations do not have adequate resources; humanitarian partners must scale up capacity in a very short time frame.
+Lifesaving aid is urgently needed to assist the Rohingya.
+Aid organizations do not have adequate resources: Humanitarian partners must scale up their capacity quickly.

-The IRC has launched an emergency response in Cox’s Bazar focusing on health and the protection of vulnerable women and children.
+The IRC emergency response in Cox’s Bazar focuses on health, including COVID-19, and the protection of vulnerable women and children.
 We have established a number of “one-stop shops” where IRC teams work with partners to provide comprehensive care for women and girls, including reproductive and childbirth services and support for those who have encountered violence.

-The IRC has also established two mobile medical teams to serve hard-to-reach populations in the Kutupalong-Balukhali mega-camp.
-As monsoon season sets in, these mobile clinics will also serve local Bangladeshi communities whose health facilities have been shut down by flooding or landslides.
+In addition, the IRC has established mobile medical teams to serve hard-to-reach refugees in the sprawling Kutupalong-Balukhali camp.
+During the monsoon season these mobile clinics also serve local Bangladeshi communities whose health facilities have been shut down by flooding or landslides.